jacobdensford/jacobdensford.com/fell/playing-the-game.md

 If you have any **spells**, you gain a **spell die** (or SD) of any size which you can change as often as you'd like.

 You must roll a test to cast a spell.
-Roll your spell die, subtracting its result from your WIL.
+You may roll your spell die as part of the test, subtracting its result from your WIL.

 If a spell is aimed at an unwilling target, they may force a contest to reduce the effects.